Xorlent/The-26-Dollar-Honeypot/README.md

 ## Functional Description
 This project produces a honeypot that listens on commonly targeted TCP ports.
 If activity is detected, a Syslog (UDP) message is immediately sent with information about the source IP and port accessed.
 The device is not remotely managable.
 If you need to change any configuration details, a re-flash/re-programming is necessary:
 - Host name
-- Device IP and subnet
+- Device IP address information
-- IP gateway
+- DNS servers
 - Syslog collector IP
-- NTP server IP
+- NTP server

 ## Programming
 _Once you've successfully programmed a single unit, skip step 1.
 Repeating this process takes 5 minutes from start to finish._